Aditya Nagpal

 • Advanced: $24.99 per user per month (billed annually)

-Key Features
+Key features

 • Task management with custom fields

-• 15+ view types (List, Board, Gantt, Calendar, Timeline, Mind Map)
+• 15+ view types (List, Board, Gantt, Calendar, Mind Map and more)

-• Docs and Wikis
+• Docs and wikis

-• Goals and OKRs tracking
+• Goals and OKR tracking

-• Native automation with drag and drop functionality
+• Native drag-and-drop automation

 Pricing

-• Free plan: Unlimited tasks, 100MB storage
+• Free: unlimited tasks, 100MB storage

 • Unlimited: $7 per user per month